pantheon-systems/documentation/source/_docs/migrate-troubleshooting.md

 ## Single sql file per site archive

 If multiple sql files are present the import will fail.
 Only provide one `.sql` file per site archive.

+## Single settings.php file per site archive
+If multiple `settings.php` files are present the import will fail.
+Pantheon does not need the `settings.php` file to import the site.
+To prevent import problems, it's best to simply remove `settings.php`.

 ## See Also
  * [Migrate Sites to Pantheon](/docs/migrate)